Filmora

 Transitioning to an Extreme Long Shot with a Pull-Out Transition

 Unless your extreme wide shot is placed at the very beginning of the video, you would need to transition to that scene in some way.
 You can go with a standard cut, but a better option would be to go with a transition effect.
-The Star Wars franchise populated the pull-in and pull-out transition effect when introducing such scenes, and it slowly became a staple of the industry.
+The Star Wars franchise popularized the pull-in and pull-out transition effect when introducing such scenes, and it slowly became a staple of the industry.

 Enhance Your Extreme Long Shot Camera Angles with AI